Data-compatibility of algorithms

-The data-compatibility approach to constrained convex optimization, proposed here, strives to a point that is \textquotedblleft close enough\textquotedblright\ to the solution set and whose target function value is \textquotedblleft close enough\textquotedblright\ to the constrained minimum value.
+4mm { {\bf Abstract.} The data-compatibility approach to constrained optimization, proposed here, strives to a point that is \textquotedblleft close enough\textquotedblright \ to the solution set and whose target function value is \textquotedblleft close enough\textquotedblright\ to the constrained minimum value.
 These notions can replace analysis of asymptotic convergence to a solution point of infinite sequences generated by specific algorithms.
-We define and study data-compatibility with the data of a constrained minimization problem in a Hilbert space and demonstrate it on a problem of minimizing a convex function over the intersection of the fixed point sets of nonexpansive mappings.
-An iterative algorithm, which we call the Hybrid Subgradient Method (HSM), is proposed and investigated with regard to its ability to generate data-compatible points for the problem at hand.
-A string-averaging HSM is obtained as a by-product.
+We consider a problem of minimizing a convex function over the intersection of the fixed point sets of nonexpansive mappings and demostrate the data-compatibility of the Hybrid Subgradient Method (HSM).
+A string-averaging HSM is obtained as a by-product and relevance to the minimization over disjoint hard and soft constraints sets is discussed.